BUEC500C1/covid19-app-sullyj42/README.md

 -- -- May be useful as an intermediate before overlaying more advanced features onto Map -- Data: More in-depth screen to interface with Covid data available -- -- Not yet implimented (beginning to explore this in the next step, in seperate repo)

+---
+Update: April 20, 2020

+COVID API will need some wrapping to be useful

+Should probably associate countries with current region of interest from map

+Then iterate over country and date to get data for that country

+If we want data from a range of dates, need to sum the values for display

+- This will require us to create a new .json file to associate countries with...
+- 1. Their physical location (if inside the map)
+- 2. Some sort of ID (Country code?)
+- 3. Population will be useful for per-capita estimates
+- 3. a.
+Ignore time varying population for now
+- 3. b.
+Future development could add this feature